xtendui/xtendui/src/app/markdown/components/drop/other.md

 Use `<div class="xt-backdrop z-below bg-gray-900 opacity-25"></div>` inside `.xt-drop` to add a customizable backdrop.

-Use `on:z-drop` to have the button above the backdrop.
+Use `on:z-above` to have the button above the backdrop.

 <demo>
   <demoinline src="demos/components/drop/backdrop">